 Many parents fighting for custody of their kids underestimate the intricacies of child custody evaluations.
 Not only are they time-consuming and costly, there is a human component involved—the evaluator—which means custody evaluations are anything but routine.
-If you’re facing a child custody evaluation, it’s essential to understand the process and find a divorce attorney who knows how to manage it.
+If you’re facing a child custody evaluation and are wondering what to expect during the process, or when necessary, how to pass a psychological evaluation for child custody, it’s essential to understand the process and find a divorce attorney who knows how to manage it.

 The bottom line—and something that parents really need to understand—is that most child custody evaluations move very, very slowly, which can be problematic.
 Since these evaluations drag out, information collected by the evaluator often ends up being out of date by the time you get to trial.
 Additionally, private custody evaluations are expensive, costing thousands of dollars.

-And here’s the ugliest part: While there are some wonderful child custody evaluators who serve families in Tarrant County, there are also some really bad evaluators out there.
+And here’s the ugliest part: While there are some wonderful child custody evaluators who serve families in the Dallas / Fort Worth area, there are also some really bad evaluators out there.
 It’s like any other profession, except that children’s futures are on the line.

 One of the biggest issues we’ve found with some evaluators is inadequate follow-up and communication.
 You can see how that can become a problem when an evaluation drags on for months.